is-the-biologist/1KGP_SATS/README.md

   dense["chr1"]

 Supplemental File 3.
 Table of pairwise R2 between simple satellites and table of pairwise interspersion OR between simple satellites.
+Supplemental File 4.
+Materials and results of cenGRM analysis.
+Boundaries used for centromeric regions of each cenGRM, cenGRMs in GCTA format, and tables with the results of cenGRM GCTA runs.
+Also provide pdfs of the dendrograms/heatmaps produced from UPGMA clustering of each cenGRM.